UdayLab/AEROS/README.md

        unzip -d hourlyData ~/Downloads/data.zip

+8. [Optional] If you have multiple zips representing various months, perform this two steps.

+   - Enter into the hourlyData directory

+         cd hourlyData

+  - Create a shell script file using the following command

+        vi uncompressNewZipFiles.sh

+  - Copy the below provided shell script code and paste it in the above file

+        #add the below provided code
+        #zipFiles=`ls ./hourlyData/*.zip`

+        zipFiles=`ls *.zip`
+        for eachZipFile in $zipFiles
+        do
+           unzip $eachZipFile
+           rm $eachZipFile
+        done
+  - Execute the shell script

+        sh uncompressNewZipFiles.sh
+  - remove the shell script file

+        rm -rf uncompressNewZipFiles.sh

-8. Delete or rename the zip file to yyyymm.zip for backup.
+9. Delete or rename the zip file to yyyymm_00.zip for backup.

+10. Move back to the parent directory

+        cd ..

 #### 5.1.2.
 Inserting the new hourly data into the database.
 1. Open the Python file 'insertNewHourlyObservationsData.py'